hmrc/pillar2-service-guide/source/documentation/btn.html.md

 Your group can submit a BTN if consolidated annual revenues are below €750 million in at least 2 of the previous 4 accounting periods, and are not expected to be above €750 million within the next 2 accounting periods.

 A *Submit Below-Threshold Notification* request requires you to send the accounting period start and end dates, and a successful request returns a processing date.
+If the accounting period specified is subject to an HMRC enquiry, the request will return an error.

 ## Testing

 Before using the sandbox, please read through the "API Testing Setup" page of the service guide and work through all the required steps for creating a test user and organisation.

 A BTN is submitted for a specific accounting period.

 <a href="figures/below-threshold-notification.svg" target="blank"><img src="figures/btn-test-sequence.svg" alt="Sequence diagram showing REST calls for testing Below-Threshold Notification" style="width:520px;" /></a>